crate/crate-jdbc/docs/getting-started.rst

 Installation
 ============

-Learn how to install and get started with the :ref:`CrateDB legacy JDBC driver
+Learn how to install and get started with the :ref:`CrateDB JDBC driver
 <index>`.

 .. rubric:: Table of contents